Mardi Gras Parade Tips and Recommendations

 If you stay in an outlying hotel, don't depend on them to supply you with transportation to the French Quarter or the parade routes.
 Although some have shuttles to New Orleans, they are often not in use during Mardi Gras season.
 Traffic during Carnival is unbelievably congested, and standard routes are often barricaded to redirect the traffic flow.

-Even public transportation can be difficult --bus and streetcar routes and schedules often change during Carnival season, so plan ahead, and make sure you know when and how to get there and back!
+Even public transportation can be difficult - bus and streetcar routes/schedules often change during Carnival season, so plan ahead and make sure you know when and how to get there and back.

-Do not double-park or park in driveways, on neutral grounds (medians), in front of water hydrants, within 15 feet of curb corners, too far from the curb, or on the parade route within 3 hours of a parade!
+Do not double-park or park in driveways, on neutral grounds (medians), in front of water hydrants, within 15 feet of curb corners, too far from the curb, or on the parade route within three hours of a parade.
 Your car will get towed away and/or you'll receive a fine of Biblical proportions.

-Parade routes can look empty one moment, but the crowd size can swell fast within an hour or two of the parade, making that front-row spot four or five people deep.
-For the biggest parades rolling in the evenings on the weekend before Mardi Gras, plan to get there about 4 hours ahead of time to get yourself a great spot!
+Parade routes can look empty, but the crowd size can swell fast within an hour or two of the parade, making that front-row spot four or five people deep.
+For the biggest parades rolling in the evenings on the weekend before Mardi Gras, plan to get there about four hours ahead of time to get yourself a great spot.

-If you get there too late, do not move unoccupied chairs or ladders along the parade route to claim a good spot...it isn't open space just because you can't see anybody there!
-Families tend to congregate at the same place year after year, save their spots, and get to know their Parade Route neighbors pretty well.
-Somebody is watching that spot!
+If you get there too late, do not move unoccupied chairs or ladders along the parade route to claim a good spot; it isn't an open space just because you can't see anybody there.
+Families tend to congregate at the same place year after year, save their spots, and get to know their parade route neighbors pretty well.
+Somebody is watching that spot.
 If you move their chair or ladder, it won't go unnoticed.
-Don't worry, tho..... once the parade starts, there's always a place for everyone.
+Don't worry, once the parade starts, there's always a place for everyone.

-It's okay to consume beer openly on the streets as long as it's in a can or cup; no glass or bottles.
+It's okay to consume beer openly on the streets as long as it's in a can or cup, but you can't drink from glass or bottles.
 However, there is a drinking age and it is enforced.

 Don't be sassy or contrary.
-The police on duty have an efficient system for arresting, booking, and carting off to Central Lockup.
-It keeps them available for street duty, and the troublemakers out of the way.
+The police on duty have an efficient system for arresting, booking and carting people off to Central Lockup.
+It keeps them available for street duty, and it keeps the troublemakers out of the way.

-It can be very warm or it can be very cold.
-Whether or not you costume, it is a day outdoors, so plan accordingly: wear comfortable shoes, sunscreen, and layered clothing.
+It can be very warm, or it can be very cold.
+Whether or not you decide to wear a costume, you will be outdoors so plan accordingly.
+Wear comfortable shoes, sunscreen and layered clothing.

-Enjoy jumping up to catch beads, doubloons, cups, stuffed animals--whatever!
-Yell at the float riders "Throw me something, Mister!"
-Bring a large, sturdy plastic or cloth bag to hold all the treasure you'll be catching - if you try to put all of your beads around your neck, you'll have a hard time standing up straight!
+Enjoy jumping up to catch beads, doubloons, cups, stuffed animals, etc!
+Yell, "Throw me something, Mister!" at the float riders.
+Bring a large, sturdy plastic or cloth bag to hold all the treasure you'll be catching.
+If you try to put all of your beads around your neck, you'll have a hard time standing up straight.
 Be prepared: some people get so overcome with excitement they will occasionally jump in front of you to grab what a rider has thrown to you.
-Don't get into a tug-o-war; there are many more floats on the way!
-Some visitors from far away hold up a sign saying where they are from: our local riders love to see that people from out of town have a good time, and will throw to them to make sure they do!
+Don't get into a tug-o-war; there are many more floats on the way.
+Some visitors from far away hold up a sign saying where they are from: our local riders love to see that people from out of town having a good time, and will throw to them to make sure they do.